mistylight/Understanding_the_LDA_Algorithm/README.md

 # Understanding the LDA Algorithm

-Example codes for my blog post: [Understanding the LDA Algorithm](https://mistylight.github.io/posts/33996/)
+Example codes for my blog post: [Understanding the LDA Algorithm](https://mistylight.github.io/posts/33996/).

+Note: Before running the notebooks, please go to the `data/` folder and generate the training data according to the instructions in the README.

 ## LDA Training